hypi-universe/docs/content/userdefinedfunctions.md

 </TabItem>
 </Tabs>

-###   groovyFind
+###   find

-`groovyFind` function can be used to retrieve all the data from an object.
+Below user defined function (`groovyFind`) can be used to retrieve all the data from an object.
 Its behaviour is the same as the [find](readdata.md#find) function from CRUD APIs.
-Here is the schema.
+Use appropriate name for `groovyFind` as per the requirements.

 ```
 type Query {